What a Government Shutdown Means for Early Childhood Programs

 What Could This Mean for Early Childhood Programs?

 Government shutdowns are costly and disruptive to the public and to the effective administration of publicly funded programs and supports; however, not all programs are impacted in the same way at the same time.
-Many ECE programs can continue temporarily using carryover or mandatory funds; a prolonged shutdown could lead to more serious disruptions.
+Many ECE programs can continue temporarily using carryover or mandatory funds; however, the longer a shutdown goes, the more likely that early childhood educators and the children and families they serve could see major disruptions to the supports that help them thrive.
 Here’s what we know so far about potential implications for key early childhood education programs:

 Child Care and Development Block Grant